corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

  **Identity Manager**

   The release includes changes to database schemas (see [Changelog](changelog.md)) for Oracle databases;
-  new columns are created automatically upon each service startup.
+  new columns are created automatically upon each service start-up.
   Ensure the Identity Manager is configured to perform this migration by setting ``runMigration`` property to ``true``.